top of page

 “Education itself can be an art form—and every student an artist of their own life.”

-My mother once called me a dreamer and encouraged me to follow my vision of moving from Japan to the United States—to make friends around the world and become an artist.
-She didn’t give me directions, but she gave me something more important: her trust.
-That trust became my compass, guiding me to discover my own path through curiosity, courage, and creation.
+My mother once called me a dreamer and encouraged me to follow my vision—moving from Japan to the United States to meet people, make connections, and become an artist.
+She didn’t give me instructions, but she gave me something more powerful: her trust.
+That trust became my compass, guiding me to explore, create, and discover my own path.

-As I practiced process-based, socially engaged art, I began to see that the creative process itself is a way of life—a way to turn imagination into reality and uncover who we truly are.
-Through art, I learned not just how to make things, but how to make meaning, community, and change.
+Through years of process-based, socially engaged art, I came to see that the creative process itself is a way of life—one in which ideas, visions, and dreams unfold naturally through curiosity, exploration, and reflection, revealing not only what can be created but who we truly are.
+Art taught me not just how to make things, but how to make meaning, build community, and engage in shared experience.

-Over time, I realized that art is not about talent or technique—it’s about connection, discovery, and perseverance.
-I don’t draw or paint; instead, I became an artist of learning, exploring how education can be a creative act in itself.
+Over time, I realized that art is not about talent or technique—it is about connection, discovery, and perseverance.
+My practice doesn’t center on drawing or painting; instead, I became an artist of learning, exploring how education itself can be a creative act.

 Play Full Ground grew out of this journey.
-It is the living expression of what I’ve learned: that when people are trusted, supported, and encouraged to explore, they can create extraordinary things.
-Here, I offer to students what my mother once offered to me—a place of trust, possibility, and belonging, where each person can experiment, fail, learn, and ultimately become the artist of their own life.
+It is the living expression of what I’ve learned: that when people are trusted, supported, and encouraged to explore, they can create in ways that surprise and delight.
+Here, I offer students what my mother once offered me—a place of trust, possibility, and belonging, where each person can experiment, take risks, reflect, and grow as the artist of their own life.

 mai ryuno artist educator founder of play full ground looking up to a blue sky